cultuurnet/udb3-json-schemas/README.md

     cp pre-commit .git/hooks/pre-commit

+You can uninstall the pre-commit hook by running:

+    rm .git/hooks/pre-commit

 In any case the checks will also run on GitHub and you should receive an email if they fail.
 If you open a pull request it will also include the status of the checks.